I'm Packing Up My IBS and Taking It On The Road!

 How my MS will be affected

 Now that I’ve committed to the odyssey, I face the daunting task of preparing for it.
-We will leave on January 21st and arrive back in Michigan on March 5th.
+We will be gone for a month.
 The average temperatures at Orange Beach, AL during February is 65⁰F/46⁰F, compared to SE Michigan’s temps of 30⁰/15⁰.
 As with most people who have multiple sclerosis (MS), I’m extremely sensitive to the slightest change in temperature, barometric pressure, and humidity.
 So I’ll have to layer my clothing just like I do at home, peeling off layers as sudden overheating kicks in, then pulling them back on when a chill sets in, all without warning.
 On a typical day, I change my clothes 3 times on top of peeling off layers.
 And that’s just about managing MS. Managing IBS has its own set of challenges.

 Managing my IBS on the road